 So you promise yourself you’ll record that video tomorrow — only to push it off again.
 And again.
 The next thing you know?
 The team has moved forward with the project plan without any notes from you.

 You became so hung up on keeping up “professional” appearances that you arguably did the least-professional thing you could: You skipped out on sharing valuable feedback with your team.
 The constructs of professionalism when it comes to your presence in video meetings or when recording video messages deserve to be reexamined.
+Presenting yourself in synchronous vs asynchronous communication settings isn't as big as you think.

 What does it mean to be professional in virtual environments now?